harizonelopez/Explore--kenya/to_do.md

     --> links of register & the login one
     --> other links

- - work on the about us section together with its templates
+ - work on the about us section together with its templates(afterwards not know)
- - work on the entry text words for the prompts
+ -
  -